AndrewWalsh/openapi-devtools/README.md

 To develop the project:
 - `npm install`
 - `npm run build`
-- Navigate to `chrome://extensions`
+- Navigate to `chrome://extensions` for Chromium based browser or `about:addons` for Firefox
 - In the top right enable the `Developer mode` toggle
 - In the top left click `Load unpacked` and select the `dist` directory
-- You should now see the tool in Chrome DevTools.
+- You should now see the tool in DevTools.
 You can interact it with like a regular page, including inspection of the React app
 - [Extensions Reloader](https://chrome.google.com/webstore/detail/extensions-reloader/fimgfedafeadlieiabdeeaodndnlbhid) is suggested to update the tool after running `npm run build` and updating the `dist` directory

 <p align="right">(<a href="#readme-top">back to top</a>)</p>